MartinIllgen/django-playground/README.md

 ### adding new models to admin site
 register new models to admin.py to make them show up in the admin site, superuser can login and add new events or participants.

+## #4 customizing admin site for new models

+### admin.py
+creating custom admin views for events and participants.
+Define all fields that should show up in admin site list view for the model.

+### models.py
+overwrite default string representation of the model.

+### settings.py
+setting language code and default date formatting.